ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ### Create the OIDC User Registry

 We are ready to configure API Connect.
-In the API Manager, click on Resources, then User Registries and click on the Create button
+In the API Cloud Manager, click on Resources, then User Registries and click on the Create button

 ![Create User registry](./images/oidc-ur-button.png)